ReformNZ/ReformNZ.github.io/Policies.md

 #### Law and Justice <br>
 1. Increasing maximum penalties for possesion of over 28g of cannabis to 6 years imprisonment & 3 years of community service.
 And 22 years for supply or manufacture.
 2. Supporting the bill put forwards by NZFirst mandating organizations accept both physical and digital forms of ID whenever proof of age/identity is required.
-3. Requiring humans by law in the process of high risk institutions such as courts, health and law enforcement.
+3. Mandating human involvement by law in critical decision-making processes within high-risk sectors (e.g., judicial, healthcare, and law enforcement).